bjg/2019-tudublin-cmpu4023/worksheets/1-rest-sql-orm/README.md

 ### Q3
 No need for screenshots
-## Sequelize
+## Sequelize + Stored Procedure

-When aatempting to delete there was no change
+When attempting to delete there was no change

-## Stored Procedure

 ### Q4